 How much money do you think the ULP will provide to the government from mining royalties?

 Lessees pay an annual royalty, essentially a rent payment, just to hold the lease.
 The annual royalties are intended to pay DOE’s program administration costs.
 The total of all the annual royalty payments is just under $500,000 per year.
-Lessees paid annual royalties from 2008 through 2011, at which time DOE determined to prepare the PEIS.
-Since DOE would approve no mining while PEIS preparation was ongoing, DOE notified the lessees that their leases were considered in good standing and future payments would be waived until the PEIS process was complete.
-When the court issued the injunction, DOE extended the waiver until after the injunction was lifted.
 Lessees will also pay a production royalty, once they produce and ship ore.
-Since no mining has occurred since the injunction was issued, no production royalties have been paid.
+Because no mining has occurred since the injunction was issued, no production royalties have been paid.
 The estimated 13.5 million pounds of uranium ore reserves remaining at ULP lease tracts have an estimated current value of approximately $800 million, which could generate $100 million in potential royalty payments, based on the industry economics seen in the late 1970s and early 1980s.

 How much of an economic impact can we expect from increased mining in the Uravan Mineral Belt in southwestern Colorado?